jambalong/event-manager/README.md

 # Event Manager

-This project is part of the The Odin Project - [Event Manager](https://www.theodinproject.com/lessons/ruby-event-manager) in Ruby curriculum.
+This project is part of The Odin Project - [Event Manager](https://www.theodinproject.com/lessons/ruby-event-manager) in Ruby curriculum.

 ## Lesson Overview